Entanglement Routing over Networks with Time Multiplexed Repeaters: Memories with infinite storage lifetime

-The dynamic protocol performs better on the 2D square grid graph when a Euclidean distance metric is used to make swapping decisions, as opposed to a Hop distance metric.
+We now compare the dynamic protocol against the static protocol and determine the preferred protocol based on the network parameter regime.
+Generally, for the 2D square grid graph the distance based routing protocol does best when a Euclidean distance metric is used to make swapping decisions, as opposed to a hop distance metric.
 However, even with this metric, the dynamic protocol is only able to outperform the static protocol in certain situations.

 When $k=1$ and the consumers are oriented along the diagonal, the dynamic protocol outperforms the static protocol for $p<1$.
 For this specific orientation, the dynamic protocol naturally maps over the same paths as those chosen by the static paths algorithm, unless those links do not exist.
 However, unlike the static protocol, the dynamic protocol is able to adapt when there are failed links.
 When $p=1$, the static and dynamic protocols perform equally well.
 This behavior is consistent regardless of the distance between consumers.